Hi! I'm Haleigh and I build island worlds like this one to see if they could host an origin of life.

 Gateway visualization team - Spring 2025 cohort at Purdue

-Artemis Gateway visualization team, Spring 2025 (Purdue Data Mine, Barrios Technology, NASA Johnson)
+Artemis Gateway visualization team at the Purdue Data Mine, Spring 2025 (with Barrios Technology & NASA Johnson)

-Haleigh beside an ISS module mockup and mission-patch wall at a NASA facility
+Haleigh beside an ISS module mockup and mission-patch wall at NASA's Johnson Space Center in Houston

-ISS module mockup & mission-patch wall, NASA facility
+ISS module mockup & mission-patch wall, NASA Johnson Space Center (Houston)

 Haleigh presenting at AGU 2025